electrode-io/electrode-native/ern-cauldron-cli/README.md

 import CauldronClient from 'ern-cauldron-cli'
 ```

 To use the client you first need to create an instance of it.
-Only parameter to the constructor is the base URL of the Cauldron API (please see [cauldron-api](https://gecgithub01.walmart.com/Electrode-Mobile-Platform/cauldron-api) documentation to run it locally).
+Only parameter to the constructor is the base URL of the Cauldron API (please see [ern-auldron-api](../ern-caudron-api)documentation to run it locally).

 ```javascript
 const cli = new CauldronClient('http:///localhost:3000');